ArgonDesign/alogic/doc/ports.md

-Another important use of multiple output slices is the combination of a `bslice` and a `fslice` in order to break the combinatorial paths in both the forward and backward directions, while maintaining the possibility of 100% utilization:
+Another important use of multiple output slices is the combination of a `bslice` and a `fslice` in order to break the combinatorial paths in both the forward and backward directions, while maintaining the possibility of 100% utilization (the trade-off is that this approach requires twice as many flops as a bubble port):

 ```
   out sync ready bslice fslice u8 a;